Easter in Poland: tones of food, egg tapping game, Polish Water Fight Day

 Polish Easter traditions: Easter palms (palmy wielkanocne)

-The Easter “palm” is a symbolic twig prepared before Easter in memory of Jesus’ entry into Jerusalem.
+The Easter “palm” is a symbolic twig prepared in advance of Easter in memory of Jesus’ entry into Jerusalem.
 The palms are blessed in churches during the celebration of Palm Sunday (Niedziela Palmowa).
-In 2023, Palm Sunday falls on April 2.

-Different regions of Poland have different techniques and patterns for making Easter palms.
-Competitions for the most beautiful and largest palms are held every year.
+Different regions of Poland use various techniques and patterns to make Easter palms.
+Competitions for the most beautiful and enormous palms are held every year.

 The pictures below show traditional Polish Easter palms in Kraków.

-Adults at home and children at schools decorate hard-boiled eggs in shells: with paints, markers, crayons.
-During the Easter season, you can find in Polish stores and even small delis paints and stickers dedicated to Easter egg decoration.
-For example, you can buy color tablets that dissolve in water (each tablet in a glass of water, and you put eggs into the water for a few minutes).
+Adults at home and children at school decorate hard-boiled eggs in shells with paints, markers, and crayons.
+During the Easter season, you can find paints and stickers dedicated to Easter egg decoration in Polish stores and even small delis.
+For example, you can buy color tablets that dissolve in water (put one in a glass of water, then add the eggs for a few minutes).

 Easter traditions in Poland_painted eggs

 What to do if you don’t have any egg paints or dyeing kits?
-Fortunately, there are some (organic and old-fashioned) ways of dyeing eggs with the food you already have in your pantry.
+There are some (organic and old-fashioned) ways of dyeing eggs with the food you already have in your pantry.

 • Yellow onion skins for orange